wwfyde/dify-docs/en/user-agreement/open-source.md

 # Open-Source License

-## Dify Open Source License
+## MoLook Open Source License

-The Dify project is licensed under the Apache License 2.0, with the following additional conditions:
+The MoLook project is licensed under the Apache License 2.0, with the following additional conditions:

-1. Dify is permitted to be used for commercialization, such as using Dify as a "backend-as-a-service" for your other applications, or delivering it to enterprises as an application development platform.
+1. MoLook is permitted to be used for commercialization, such as using MoLook as a "backend-as-a-service" for your other applications, or delivering it to enterprises as an application development platform.
 However, when the following conditions are met, you must contact the producer to obtain a commercial license:

-* Multi-tenant SaaS service: Unless explicitly authorized by Dify in writing, you may not use the Dify.AI source code to operate a multi-tenant SaaS service that is similar to the Dify.AI service edition.
+* Multi-tenant SaaS service: Unless explicitly authorized by MoLook in writing, you may not use the MoLook.AI source code to operate a multi-tenant SaaS service that is similar to the MoLook.AI service edition.
-* LOGO and copyright information: In the process of using Dify, you may not remove or modify the LOGO or copyright information in the Dify console.
+* LOGO and copyright information: In the process of using MoLook, you may not remove or modify the LOGO or copyright information in the MoLook console.

 Please contact business@dify.ai by email to inquire about licensing matters.

 2. As a contributor, you should agree that your contributed code:

 * The producer can adjust the open-source agreement to be more strict or relaxed.
-* Can be used for commercial purposes, such as Dify's cloud business.
+* Can be used for commercial purposes, such as MoLook's cloud business.

 Apart from this, all other rights and restrictions follow the Apache License 2.0.
 If you need more detailed information, you can refer to the full version of Apache License 2.0.